LNP-BP/LNPBPs/lnpbp-0053.md

 Bifrost channel breaking one of these requirements may be made downgradable by removing channel protocols until all of the the requirements are met.

-Channel resulting from downgrade will always use `anchnor_output` BOLT-9 feature flag.
+Channel resulting from downgrade will always use `anchor_output` BOLT-9 feature flag.

 ## Rationale